-Looking for an less crowded alternative to Machu Picchu?
+Looking for a less crowded alternative to Machu Picchu?

-Choquequirao (Chuqik’iraw or Chuqi K’iraw) is a complex of ruins built by the Incas in XV and XVI century.
-The complex covers an area of 1800 hectares, but only around 30-40% of the ruins are excavated.
-Still a significant part of the ruins is covered with flora in a way that completely camouflages them.
-Choquequirao seemed to be the royal residence founded by Pachacuti (Pachacutec, in Quechua Pachakutiq) and then remodeled and extended by his son Topa Inca Yupanqui (Túpac Inca Yupanqui, in Quechua Tupaq Inka Yupanki).
+Choquequirao (Chuqik’iraw or Chuqi K’iraw) is a complex of ruins built by the Incas in between centuries XV and XVI.
+The complex covers an area of 1800 hectares, but only around 30-40% of the ruins have been excavated.
+Majority of the ruins are covered with flora in a way that completely camouflages the ruins.
+Choquequirao seemed to be the royal residence founded by Pachacuti (Pachacutec, in Quechua – Pachakutiq), and was then remodelled by his son Topa Inca Yupanqui (Túpac Inca Yupanqui, in Quechua – Tupaq Inka Yupanki).

 At the moment, the ruins are very well preserved and make a great impression.
-This Inca city has larger area than the famous Machu Picchu and is situated a little higher.
-Machu Picchu is located at an altitude of about 2430 m., while Choquequirao at a height of about 3000 m.
+This Inca city has a larger area than the famous Machu Picchu and is situated at a slightly higher altitude.
+Machu Picchu is located at an altitude of about 2430 m, while Choquequirao at a height of about 3000 m.

 Choquequirao ruins near Cusco

-Choquequirao is far less crowded than Machu Picchu.
-It’s less accessible to tourist, so it’s still a place that’s calm and mysterious.
-For example Machu Picchu can be reached in different ways.
-One of the quickest and easiest possibilities is the train which goes directly from Ollantaytambo to Aguas Calientes.
-The journey takes about 2.5 hours.
-Then in Aguas Calientes you can take a bus which goes directly to Machu Picchu.
+Choquequirao is far less crowded than Machu Picchu as it is less accessible to tourists – it therefore still has a degree of calm and mystery to it.
+For example, Machu Picchu can be reached in different ways.
+One of the quickest and easiest possibilities is to take the train from Ollantaytambo to Aguas Calientes.
+This journey takes about 2.5 hours.
+Then from Aguas Calientes you can take a bus which goes directly to Machu Picchu.
 This part of the trip takes approximately 30-40 minutes.

-In the case of Choquequirao, the trip looks a bit different.
-Transportation like train, car, bus, are not available here.
-The only way to reach the ruins is trekking, possibly with the help of horses, donkeys and their owners, called Arrieros.
-Getting to the ruins requires about two days of hiking, and another two days for coming back.
-For those who do not have experience in walking in the mountains, the entire trip can be extended to up to 5 days.
+In the case of Choquequirao, the trip is a bit different.
+Transportation by train, car and bus are not available here.
+The only way to reach the ruins is by trekking; possibly with the help of horses, donkeys and their owners, called Arrieros.
+Getting to the ruins requires about two days of hiking, and then another two days to return.
+For those who are not experienced at walking in the mountains, the entire trip can be extended to 5 days.

 Admittedly, the expedition to Choquequirao is one of the toughest treks in the region of Cusco.
 Why?
-Because before you arrive to the Inca city, you have to overcome a lot of kilometers, at first you have a few hours to descend to the valley and then you have to climb to the top on the opposite side of this valley.
-But it’s still not the end of the expedition.
-Then there is a little parts which are flat, and again some minor downhills and ascensions.
+Because before you arrive at the Inca city, you have to overcome a lot of kilometers.
+Additionally, you first have to descend a valley on one side and climb back up the valley on the other side.
+But this is not all, there are still further stretches of flat trail, as well as uphills and downhills.
 Finally, after about 2 days, the goal will be reached.
-And even if this part of the trip does not seem too hard, for sure the road back will consume quite a lot of energy.
-In the case of Choquequirao, for now there is no option to do a circle.
-You need to come back the same route in which you arrived to the ruins.
-Which means nothing less than the first few hours will be sharply down, and then a few hours quite sharply up.
+And even if this part of the trip does not seem too hard, the way back will definitely consume a lot of energy.
+In the case of Choquequirao, for now, there is no option to complete the route in a “circle”.
+You need to come back via the same route in which you arrived at the ruins.

-How many days is needed for an expedition to Choquequirao?
+How many days are needed for an expedition to Choquequirao?

-In principle, all travel companies offer trekking to Choquequirao in 4 or 5 days.
+In principle, all travel companies offer treks to Choquequirao last between 4 to 5 days.
 But also it is possible to explore the ruins in three days.
-The details about our 3 days trip you will find in the article “How to organize Choquequirao trekking in Peru in 3 days“
+Details about our 3 day trip can be found in the article “How to organize Choquequirao trekking in Peru in 3 days“.